0x7030676e31/rustty/README.md

 **Rustty** is a library that brings various data structures and algorithms such as iconic **Result** and **Option** from the Rust standard library to the JavaScript world.

+---

+If you like this project, please consider leaving a star on the [GitHub repository](https://github.com/0x7030676e31/rustty) ✨

 ## Installation

 ```bash